Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 • Coordination disorders

-These symptoms usually appear at a relatively early age and progress quickly.
+These symptoms usually appear at a relatively early age and progress rapidly.

-• MRI (Magnetic Resonance Imaging): Allows assessment of the white matter in the brain and spinal cord.
+• MRI (magnetic resonance imaging): Allows for the assessment of white matter in the brain and spinal cord.

-• Genetic testing: Can identify specific mutations responsible for the disease.
+• Genetic tests: Can identify specific mutations that are responsible for the disease.

 • Neurological examination: To assess reflexes, muscle strength and coordination.

-Other neurological diseases, such as epilepsy or inflammatory diseases of the nervous system, must be excluded.
+Other neurological disorders, such as epilepsy or inflammatory diseases of the nervous system, must be ruled out.
 Metabolic disorders and toxic damage can cause similar symptoms and should also be investigated.

 Treatment options

 Unfortunately, there is no specific treatment for leukodystrophy.
-Therapy focuses on relieving symptoms and supporting quality of life:
+Therapy focuses on alleviating symptoms and supporting quality of life.

-• Physiotherapy: Can help maintain mobility and slow muscle atrophy.
+• Physiotherapy: It can help maintain mobility and slow down muscle atrophy.

-• Medication: Anticonvulsants may be used to control seizures.
+• Medication: Anticonvulsants can be used to control seizures.

 Prevention